Notre-Dame Church (Montreal): Burials

 Burial took place in chapel inside the church and in a cemetery outside.
 The cemetery opened in 1672 and closed in 1830 as the current basilica was being built.
-Some grave were re-interred in 1799 to Saint-Antoine Cemetery in what is now Dorchester Square and Notre Dame des Neiges Cemetery after bylaw prevented burials within the city in 1853. but some were not exhumed and remain buried under the new buildings.
+Some graves were re-interred in 1799 to Saint-Antoine Cemetery in what is now Dorchester Square and Notre Dame des Neiges Cemetery after bylaw prevented burials within the city in 1853. but some were not exhumed and remain buried under the new buildings.

 Notable burials at the old church included: